intel-lab-lkp/linux/Documentation/dev-tools/ktap.rst

 ==================================================   =========  ===============
 Feature                                              TAP        KTAP
 ==================================================   =========  ===============
-yaml and json in diagnosic message                   ok         not recommended TODO directive                                       ok         not recognized allows an arbitrary number of tests to be nested     no         yes "Unknown lines" are in category of "Anything else"   yes        no
+yaml and json in diagnostic message                  ok         not recommended TODO directive                                       ok         not recognized allows an arbitrary number of tests to be nested     no         yes "Unknown lines" are in category of "Anything else"   yes        no